Is paper planning making things too complicated?

 Errors are part of life.
 A strike-through on the paper planner only means you have even less space for writing your plans.
 Omit mistakes on a digital planner with the ‘Undo’ feature.
 Everything looks clutter-free and organized once you are done with the writing part.

 Buying a diary every year to create new plans can be expensive.
 But why spend extra money when you can use the previous year’s planner over and again.
 Just create a copy of the existing undated planner to create a fresh one every year.
-Get your 2022 full focus planner
+Get your 2023 ultimate planner

 You can add images to the texts to make your planner look awesome on a digital device, just like in the image below.
 This is also part of the work so you can just import them to work as and when required.
 Transferring graphics stuff from paper to computer projects is a strenuous process.